sideeffects/GameDevelopmentToolset/readme.txt

 If you’d like to save its location, you’ll need to save the desktop via the Window menu.

 Special Thanks:
-Kyle Nikolich for collaborating on this!
+Kyle Nikolich for collaborating on the fracture tools!
 Ryan Dowlingsoka for reminding me I need to be more Pythonic with my basic Python skills :P